CryptedSnow/rest-api-practical-test/README.md

 DB_PASSWORD=
 ```

-Step N°3 - Execute the migrations.
+3 - Execute the migrations.

 ```
 php artisan migrate
 ```

-Step N°4 - Use the commands to perfomate the Seeders.
+4 - Use the commands to perfomate the Seeders.

 ```
 php artisan db:seed